India has not compromised on data sharing under FTA with UK: Sunil Mittal - www.lokmattimes.com

 India has not compromised on data sharing under FTA with UK: Sunil Mittal

-London [UK], July 24 : Bharti Enterprises Chairman Sunil Bharti Mittal on Tuesday reassured that the India-UK FTA does ...
+London [UK], July 25 : Bharti Enterprises Chairman Sunil Bharti Mittal reassured that the India-UK Free Trade Agreement does ...

-London [UK], July 24 : Bharti Enterprises Chairman Sunil Bharti Mittal on Tuesday reassured that the India-UK FTA does not compromise data protections, asserting that India has a "clear position" on securing its data provisions in every way.
+London [UK], July 25 : Bharti Enterprises Chairman Sunil Bharti Mittal reassured that the India-UK Free Trade Agreement does not compromise data protections, asserting that India has a "clear position" on securing its data provisions in every way.

 Bharti Enterprises Chairman said that the country is uniquely positioned to ensure secure data exchanges only with trusted partners.